michaelmaxfischbach/ethereum-e2e-tutorial/README.md

 # ethereum-e2e-tutorial
-This tutorial provides an e2e ethereum example from strategic considerations over installing ethereum to deploying smart contracts
+This tutorial provides an e2e ethereum example from strategic considerations over installing ethereum to deploying smart contracts.
+Please check out the accompanying wiki for the complete tutorial.